nasa/icarous/docs/organization.md

  - Utils: Helper functions.
  - Interfaces: Datastructures shared among all the core modules

 # Core Flight Systems (cFS) Integration

  cFS is a middleware (written in C) developed at NASA. cFS serves as a platform to build distributed applications.
 The cFS software bus (SB) provides a publish-subscribe framework with which distributed applications can communicate with each other.
 The ICAROUS repository provides several cFS apps that make use of the core modules described above.
 These applications interact with each other to provide decision making, path planning, guidance and traffic/obstacle avoidance capabilities for unmanned aerial vehicles.
 Sensor interface applications read data from onboard sensors and publish data (aircraft and environment state information) on the SB.
 Other applications consume this data as input to the various underlying algorithms (i.e. decision making, planning, control etc).
 Guidance/Control commands are published on the SB.
 These commands are consumed by an autopilot interface application to send to the onboard autopilot.
-A ground station interfaction application can send/receive telemtry/commands from a ground station. cFS applications are located under apps.
+A ground station interfaction application can send/receive telemetry/commands from a ground station. cFS applications are located under [apps]({{ site.nasatree }}/apps).

 # Python simulation

  The core ICAROUS modules described above are also integrated into a python simulation framework to simulate aircraft flying various flightplans and interacting with other intruders in the airspace.
-See Python/pycarous/README.md for further details regarding the simulation framework.
+See [Python/pycarous/README.md]({{ site.nasablob }}/Python/pycarous/README.md) for further details regarding the simulation framework.